2025 FIBA Women's AfroBasket: Host selection

 Ivory Coast won the hosting rights for the first time ever on 26 March 2024.
+Ivory Coast previously bid for 2021 before they withdraw which was eventually awarded to Cameroon.

 Qualification

 Map of qualifiers for the 2025 FIBA Women's AfroBasket:

 Excluding the hosts and automatically qualified teams, nine teams entered regional qualification.

 Games were played from August 2024 to February 2025, to determine the 12 nations who will qualify for the tournament.

 Of the qualified teams, eleven appeared at the previous edition.
 Due to the lack of teams taking part, FIBA Africa awarded four wildcards rather than the usual two.
 Those teams were Egypt, Guinea, Mozambique and South Sudan.

 After being given a wildcard South Sudan have qualified for the first time ever.

 After appearing in 2023, DR Congo misses out.

 Uganda will participate in their second consecutive appearance for the first time ever, while Egypt break their record for consecutive appearances with seven.
 Hosts Ivory Coast continue their record appearance streak to five.